unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ```

 #### Examples
-As example, if you want to create a <uns/> crypto account:
+As example, if you want to create a <brand name="uns"/> crypto account:
 ```bash
 $ uns cryptoaccount:create
 ```

 #### Output

-If the crypto account creation succeed <uns/> CLI displays your crypto account information.
+If the crypto account creation succeed <brand name="uns"/> CLI displays your crypto account information.

 ```bash
 $ uns cryptoaccount:create